 Please note, you don't have to make this on Solstice night, but it makes a nice activity for the ritual or celebration.

 - Cleanse and consecrate all of your items.

 - Get a small pot or cauldron.
+I like to use the 1-Pint Lodge Pre-Seasoned Country Kettle because it makes it easy to make brews and potions in small portions.
 Add the oil and bring it to barely a simmer.
 You don’t want it to boil as it might burn and get an acrid odor.

 - Throw in the items, one at a time, stirring clockwise with a wand or wooden spoon.
 As you add each ingredient, chant: